magic-lantern/openshift_infobutton/README.md

 # BMI 6300 Infobutton Demonstration
 This is a simple example of how to use HL7 context aware infobuttons.
 All functionality in this repository is client side code - data is requested via GET request to lite.bmi.utah.edu.
 To install oe run application, download repository and place in directory that can be served via a web server.

+Currently this app is available via a free openshift v3 account at: http://infobutton-magiclantern.7e14.starter-us-west-2.openshiftapps.com - please note that it often will fail when the first user tries to launch it.
+Wait 30 seconds or so, then try again and it should work.

 For more information about infobuttons, see:

 * http://www.openinfobutton.org